oneminch/Notes/JavaScript.md

 ## OOP

-- Constructors are a way to define the an object's template; it contains the set of methods and the properties it can have.
+- Constructor functions are a way to define the an object's template; it contains the set of methods and the properties it can have.

 - By convention, they start with a capital letter and name the object type they create; they don't have a return statement.